dmeoli/WS4J/README.md

  - [JCN](http://search.cpan.org/dist/WordNet-Similarity/lib/WordNet/Similarity/jcn.pm):
  [Jiang & Conrath, 1997](https://scholar.google.com/scholar?q=Semantic+similarity+based+on+corpus+statistics+and+lexical+taxonomy) -
- The Jiang & Conrath measure uses the notion of information content, but in the form of the conditional probability of encountering an instance of a child-synset given an instance of a parent synset:
+ The Jiang & Conrath measure uses the notion of information content but in the form of the conditional probability of encountering an instance of a child synset given an instance of a parent synset:

  JCN(s1, s2) = 1 / jcn_distance where jcn_distance(s1, s2) = IC(s1) + IC(s2) - 2 * IC(LCS(s1, s2)); when it's 0,
  jcn_distance(s1, s2) = -Math.log_e((freq(LCS(s1, s2).root) - 0.01) / freq(LCS(s1, s2).root)) so that we can have a